繁中 | EN

 Define a Unified Writing Style and Format

 Create a checklist that standardizes components under the following seven fixed headings: Usage, Spec, Content, Layout, Application, Asset, and Components.
-Each heading must have specific content written under it.

 Create a Report Form for Real-Time Component Status Updates